OksanaPR/TestingGoogleTranslateWithRobotFramewok/README.md

 $ pip install robotframework-seleniumlibrary
 ```

-To use SeleniumLibrary in Robot Framework tests, the library needs to first be imported using the *Library* setting as any other library.
+To use SeleniumLibrary in Robot Framework tests, the library needs to first be imported using the *Library* setting.
+This should be done for all test cases where you use it.
 The library accepts some import time arguments, which are documented in the keyword documentation along with [all the keywords](https://robotframework.org/SeleniumLibrary/SeleniumLibrary.html) provided by the library(e.g.*Open Browser, Input Text, Click Element, Execute Javascript*).

 ------------------------------------------------------------
 #### 2.5 Internal Libraries